 The second major driver is the emergence of mobile technology – specifically the cloud, mobile devices such as smart phones and tablets – as a way to empower field service technicians.
 There are more than twenty million field technicians across the globe.
 Cloud-based field service management solutions are helping companies manage contracts, schedule jobs and parts, and bring together the right data at the right moment to delight customers and drive business results at the crucial point of service.
 A Chief Service Officer is able to garner valuable intelligence from these transactions and feed them back into other parts of the business – such as R&D, sales or operations.

 By equipping field service technicians with real time tools in the field they can do work-orders, request parts, schedule and be scheduled, look up manuals, take payments, renew maintenance agreements, use social channels to communicate problems swiftly and effectively and upsell and cross sell products and solutions where appropriate.
 All of this is done on a smart phone or a tablet.
 All the data is real-time.
 And customer relationship management systems pick up the information and ensure that the customer receives future communications, advice, updates and education.
 And of course all of that data is delivering valuable new insights about the businesses and customers.

 When executed well, the commercial impact of getting the service department in order is significant.
-When you consider the returns – average productivity increases via mobile of twenty six per cent, twenty two per cent increase in service revenue, and a fourteen per cent cost reduction – then it’s easy to understand why the Chief Service Officer has arrived on the scene.
+When you consider the returns - average productivity increases via mobile of 26%, 22% increase in service revenue, and a 14% reduction - then it’s easy to understand why the Chief Service Officer has arrived on the scene.

 As service departments shake off their historical image as expensive cost overheads, and organisations embrace both servitisation strategies and the tools and technology to support it, the role of the Chief Service Officer will only become more prevalent.